Neclow/ee559-project2/README.md

 tensor operations and the standard math library, hence in particular without using autograd or the neural-network modules.

-To run the project: *Python test.py*
+To run the project: *Python test.py* with two modes: 'train' for single training, 'trial' for N-round trial Running time for 'train' mode: 2-3 s => running time for 'trial' mode: 20-30 s (for 10 trials)

 Default network: two input units, two output units, three hidden layers of 25 units Default loss function: MSE